 Sizes available: XS-XL | Tyre clearance: 700 x 40mm, 650b x 48mm | 650b: Yes

-Ridden by Lachlan Morton to emphatic GBDuro success in 2019, the Topstone clearly has speed on its side.
-It's a 700c gravel bike with internal cable routing, 37c tyres and mounts for mudguards as well as all the bikepacking bags you're ever likely to need.
+The Topstone was by far the best gravel bike at GBDuro in 2019, although that might have had something to do with its rider, Lachlan Morton, who pedalled it to emphatic success.
+Out of the box, the Topstone Carbon has 700c gravel bike wheels, 37C WTB tyres, with internal cable routing, and mounts for mudguards as well as all the bikepacking bags you're ever likely to need.

 In our experience, the frame sizes up quite big, with a medium coming with a 579mm stack and 385mm reach - which is actually about the same as the Wilier Jena.